kangfarih/kangfarih.github.io/content/posts/company-profile/8villages/index.md

   - Contact Us

 ### Role
-As a **Front-End** programmer I have responsiblity to implementing Web Design from Graphic Deisgn team to web application.
-And also maintain all of Apps Feature for any required devices screen and browsers.
+As a **Front-End** programmer I have responsiblity to implement Web Design from client to web application.
+And also build working application features at any required devices screen and browsers.

 ### Footage